StefanatouGerasimina/Hepatitis-Mortality-Analysis/README.md

 Predicting Hepatitis Mortality from the uci dataset (https://archive.ics.uci.edu/ml/datasets/hepatitis).

-You can check out my code on Hepatitis.ipynb
+You can check out my code on Hepatitis-Mortality-Analysis.ipynb

 ## **Description**